centreon/centreon-documentation/versioned_docs/version-23.10/administration/platform-statistics.md

 ## Engine Statistics

-It is also possible to display the performance of the Engines through performance graphs.
+It is also possible to display the performance of the engines through performance graphs.
 Go to the `Administration > Platform Status > Engine Statistics` menu and select the poller: